Drangleic

 And then failed at it all and left beyond the Corridor.

-Soon enough, the king headed all the way down to deepest parts of the Undead Crypt with Velstadt and Syan soldiers.
+Soon enough, the king headed all the way down to deepest parts of the Undead Crypt with the rest of his entourage.
 Agdyne indicates that the party has faced no resistance from the mausoleum’s original denizens for sojourning there.
 Therefore, Vendrick had only made it exceedingly difficult for Nashandra to retrieve his ring.
 This also meant abandoning his kingdom in its most dire hour, a fact which wasn’t lost on the man.
 Vendrick predicts Drangleic’s collapse along with the end to fire, at which point our old dark souls will be freed from their shackles and return all of mankind to its “proper” form as immortal Hollows.
 He is well aware of the consequences, but he would rather deny his queen the power she seeks than prevent the proliferation of the Undead curse; it is all inevitable anyway.
 With that, Vendrick reached his lowest point, unable to see through the darkness plaguing his heart.

 Eventually fire will cease and Dark will become a curse.
 Man will be released from death and acquire eternity.
 Per the form of the Dark we had once come to possess.
 The story of falsehoods will end…